Join the Newsletter to Keep Reading

 This is not a paywall and joining is free.
 Already Subscribed?
 Confirm your email address to not see this again.

 This article explores the accounting requirements in the preparation of a separate financial statement.
 IAS 27 Separate Financial Statements provide guidance to the preparers on the accounting and disclosure requirements for an entity that has investments in subsidiaries, joint ventures and associates in their separate financial statements.

 The common questions preparers asked are what does it mean by separate financial statements?
-How does it differ from individual financial statements?
-If an entity only has investments in associates or joint ventures and account for them using the equity method, does this mean the financial statements are separate financial statements?
+How does it different from individual financial statements?

 So, let’s find out what is separate financial statements and what are the disclosure requirements for separate financial statements.